neo-chem-synth-wave/data-source/README.md

 ## Contact
-If you are interested in contributing to this repository by reporting bugs, suggesting improvements, or submitting feedback, feel free to use [GitHub Issues](https://github.com/neo-chem-synth-wave/data-source/issues).
+If you are interested in contributing to this repository by reporting bugs, suggesting improvements, or submitting feedback, feel free to do so using [GitHub Issues](https://github.com/neo-chem-synth-wave/data-source/issues).

 ## References